Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-cat

-Feline upper respiratory infections affect your cat’s throat, nose, and sinuses and have many of the same symptoms that you’ll recognize from your own colds.
-Not all cats will experience all these symptoms, though, and they may take a few days to appear.
+Feline upper respiratory infections affect your cat’s throat, nose, and sinuses and have many of the same signs that you’ll recognize from your own colds.
+Not all cats will experience all these signs, though, and they may take a few days to appear.
+Some cats may also develop conjunctivitis, while certain viruses can lead to mouth ulcers.
+Upper respiratory infections can progress to pneumonia in some cases if left untreated.
 It’s good to know what to look out for, so you can help your feline best friend feel better:

 • Runny nose